New Xbox boss Asha Sharma vows 'no tolerance for bad AI' amid Microsoft gaming shakeup

 3

-She emphasized wanting to "return to the renegade spirit that built Xbox in the first place," requiring teams to "relentlessly question everything, revisit processes, protect what works, and be brave enough to change what does not."
+.
+She has promised to "return to the renegade spirit that built Xbox in the first place," which will require the team to "relentlessly question everything, revisit processes, protect what works, and be brave enough to change what does not"

 3